nichmidd/servicedeskstatistics/README.md

 ## Deployment

+You first need to create a new serviceaccount if Google Cloud and give it access to the BigQuery, Cloud Functions and Google Storage API's

-The 4 functions are deployed using the serverless framework to GCF (well, actually only 3 are at this point, but that is going to change)
+The 4 functions are deployed using the serverless framework to GCF
+(well, actually only 3 are at this point, but that is going to change)
 The simplest way to deploy this project is to clone and use the Makefile

 ```bash